 Sequencing is already making a difference in cancer treatment as it offers the possibility to analyse the specifics of the patient and their disease.
 (For an e-journal look at genetic testing in cardiomyopathy, look here).

 6 - Online medications

 Drug prescriptions and deliveries remotely without direct physician input based on patient data and world access to medical advice.
 A 24/7 availability of networked, high quality medical and nursing specialists using online video technologies.

 Streamed, live cases with interactive discussion with clinicians.
 Online case reviews and advice.
 Worldwide access to peers and new opinions.
 Active participation in online curation of public health information is starting to be promoted – for example medical schools are to offer credit for offering medical editing on Wikipedia.
 Patients have been familiar with recording blood pressure, pulse, height and and weight for years but the technology now exits to transfer this information electronically directly to a doctor.
 Wearable technologies and smartphone devices are increasingly allowing us to remotely diagnose and monitor patients.
-Fig 3: The health app free to download with an option to pay as you go for consultations with GPs or consultants, or subscribe annually (UK).

 Here again are the 8 key impacts of digital health evolution on cardiology practice